kean/Nuke/README.md

 Advanced pure Swift framework for loading, caching, processing, displaying and preheating images.
 It uses latest advancements in iOS SDK and doesn't reinvent existing technologies.

-Nuke is a [pipeline](#h_design) that loads images using pluggable components which can be injected in runtime.
+Nuke is a [pipeline](#h_design) that loads images using multiple dependencies which can be injected in runtime.

 ```swift
 Nuke.taskWithURL(URL) {